HGGM-LIM/Efficient-ART-Split-Bregman-Reconstruction/README.md

 - The Split Bregman formulation allows to solve the total variation denoising problem in a fast and computationally efficient way.
 At each iteration the solution is given by analytical formulas.
 A linear system  can be solved in the Fourier domain, keeping the size of the problem (the Hessian) equal to the number of voxels in the image, or by using Gauss-Seidel method, which exploits the block diagonal structure of the Hessian.

 This demo reconstructs fluorescence diffuse optical tomography data as presented in the paper **Use of Split Bregman denoising for iterative reconstruction in fluorescence diffuse optical tomography.
 J Chamorro-Servent, J F P J Abascal, J Aguirre, S Arridge, T Correia, J Ripoll, M Desco, J J Vaquero.
-J Biomed Opt, 18(7):076016, 2013.** DOI: http://dx.doi.org/10.1117/1.JBO.18.7.076016
+J Biomed Opt, 18(7):076016, 2013.** DOI: http://dx.doi.org/10.1117/1.JBO.18.7.076016 .
+We use a smaller problem than the one solved in the paper to reduce computaion time to few seconds.

-For this data, ART takes 5 s for one reconstruction (0.5 s per iteration) and SB denoising takes 0.02 s to denoised an image.
-TV_SB_2D.m and TV_SB_3D.m solve the constrained total variation problem

-These demos solve the compressed sensing problem for magnetic resonance imaging as an exemplar.
-A is the Fourier transform provided as a matrix operator, f is undersampled data, and u is a 2D image.

 ##  Repository files ##